castonln/AlphaUNO/README.md

  <p align="center">An UNO game engine for AI experimentation in Python.</p>

 ## How to setup and run
-Open a terminal wherever you've installed your files.
-Then run `pip install -r requirements.txt` to set up.
+`pip install -r requirements.txt` in /AlphaUNO

-For the simplest way to play, run
+For the simplest way to play, run `python uno_terminal.py` for a terminal implementation.
-`python uno_terminal.py`
-for a terminal implementation.
 From there, you can run bot-only simulations or play againt models of your choosing.

 Bot vs bot simulations will run for a defined number of games and will return a nifty bar graph as seen below.

 ![Example graph](https://raw.githubusercontent.com/castonln/AlphaUNO/main/img/Figure_1.png)

+## Ruleset
+The game is played according to the most updated ruleset (2023).

+Disabling the Challenge Rule can be done in engine/standard_uno_config.py

+Action Cards are continuously flipped at the start of the match until a number card is drawn for the top of the discard pile.

+It is assumed that all players say "UNO" at the correct time.
+There is no "going out" mechanic.

 ## Creating your own AI
 Currently, adding a custom AI is a bit roundabout.
 Improvements will be released soon.